michaelavila/selecta.vim/README.md

     " Fuzzy select one of those.
 Open the selected file with :e. nnoremap <leader>b :call SelectaBuffer()<cr>

+    " Find previously run commands.
+    " Fuzzy select one of those.
+Run that command with : nnoremap <leader>h :call SelectaCommandFromHistory()<cr>

 All credit goes to @garybernhardt